 He assigned the company’s first engineer, Al Alcorn, to build a simple bat and ball game called…

-So called because the name Ping Pong had been trademarked.
+So called because someone had trademarked the name Ping Pong.
 Certainly not the last time that this problem has occurred.
 At least it wasn’t Pong.com.
 In England it had a different name, because “Pong” had smelly connotations over here.

 Pong was a very simple game with very simple instructions: “Avoid missing ball for high score” which, by the way, is a pretty good rule for life.
 This was really the beauty of the game.
 Remember – nobody even knew how to play a videogame in 1972 apart from a bunch of Phd students at MIT and there were no arcades so the first videogames were in bars.
 You REALLY needed a simple game!

 The following passage, taken from “Zap!
 The Rise and Fall of Atari,” is an account of Pong’s first night at Andy Capp’s bar in Sunnyvale: